oscbyspro/DiffableTextViews/Documentation/NumericTextStyles.md

 Uses format styles introduced in iOS 15.0.

-- All (most) localization magick is performed by Apple.
+- All localization magick is performed by Apple.
+- All (most) formatting magick is preformed by Apple.

 |   | Format | Availability. |
 |---|--------|---------------|